Quantified Boolean formula manipulation (pyqbf.formula)#

 Adds variables bound by an universial quantifier to the formulaβs prefix.
 Optionally, specify the

--parameter to add it to the front of the block at the specified index.
-You can also use the special indicess :class:OUTERMOST_BLOCK
+block-parameter to add it to the front of the block at the specified index.
+You can also use the special indicess :class:OUTERMOST_BLOCKand :class:INNERMOST_BLOCKIf the variable already exists in the prefix, it is removed at the old position- Parameters:

 vars (

-) β identifiers of the variablesblock β index of the block to be added to.
+int) β identifiers of the variablesblock β index of the block to be added to.

 - Returns: